 Half Double Crochet Infinity Scarf Pattern

-Are you looking for an easy to crochet scarf?
-If so, then this half double crochet scarf or hdc crochet scarf pattern is it!
+Are you looking for an easy to crochet scarf to make?
+If so, look no further!

-This pattern is not only great for all skill levels to make, the super bulky yarn makes for an extra cozy scarf too!
-Learn more below…
+This scarf pattern is not only great for all skill levels of crochet, the bulky yarn makes for an extra cozy and warm scarf too!
+It’s one of my favorites to wear in the Fall when it starts getting chilly outside, so I hope you’ll love it too.

 This easy half double crochet scarf is perfect for crocheters who are beginners but want to try something a bit more challenging.